Abduction of Chloe Ayling: Aftermath

 The case brought attention to "The Black Death Group", an organisation alleged to exist in Eastern Europe and operating on the dark web over frequently-changing URLs.
 The group was investigated by Interpol in 2015.
 The group is known to have posted images of captives for sale; however, those postings are largely considered to be fake, since further investigation determined that they were taken from a pornographic film.

 Ayling and Green both wrote memoirs of the events.
 The British media, in particular, were quick to suspect the kidnapping was a publicity stunt.
 Ayling has also been criticised in the media for leveraging the event for financial gain, and the benefit of her career.

-In April 2023, BBC Three announced a new six-part drama based on the abduction, titled Kidnapped, written by Georgia Lester and made with the blessing of Ayling.
+In April 2023, BBC Three announced a new six-part drama based on the abduction, titled Kidnapped, written by Georgia Lester and made with Ayling's blessing.
 The series was broadcast on British television on 14 August 2024.

 In August 2025, BBC Three screened a three-part documentary, titled "Chloe Ayling: My Unbelievable Kidnapping."
-In episode 3, Ayling is shown receiving a formal diagnosis of autism spectrum disorder.
+In episode 3, Ayling is shown receiving a formal diagnosis of autism spectrum disorder, which she claimed added to speculation about her involvement.